 EJC – The European Juice Terminal provides 90% of the concentrated orange juice for the UK

 Children then built fantastically well made boats, models of the historic Bristol Channel Pilot Cutter which sailed out of Pill to bring trade into Bristol during the age of sail.
-Boats made with the help of vounteers, including Mitchell, a Stevedore from the port who had all the facts and figures for the shipping and tonnage of goods coming into the Port.
+Boats made with the help of volunteers, including Mitchell, a stevedore from the port who had all the facts and figures for the shipping and tonnage of goods coming into the Port.

 Good luck in the boat race that opens the Bristol Harbour Festival - 22nd July 12 Noon Wappimg Wharf